About the code

 - Misuse, misappropriate, damage or deface Library furniture, buildings or equipment, including computer systems.

 - Use Library areas for prolonged sleeping or as living quarters.

 - Obstruct use of Library equipment or facilities, or deny access to Library materials through theft or deliberate misplacement.

 - Vend, peddle, solicit, or petition in the libraries; post or distribute materials without permission.

 - Bring food or drink in areas where they are prohibited.

-- Bring firearms, weapons, fireworks, or other dangerous substances into Libraries.
+- Bring firearms, weapons, fireworks, or other dangerous substances into the libraries.

-- Bring animals, other than identified service animals, into Libraries.
+- Bring animals, other than identified service animals, into the libraries.

 - Leave personal belongings unattended.